 Colorado Pinyon Pine, Colorado Pinyon, Pinyon Pine, Pinyon, Two-needle Pine, Two-needle Pinyon, Two-leaf Pinyon, Nut Pine, Pino Dulce

 Pinaceae (Pine Family)

 USDA Symbol: pied

-Two-needle pine or pinyon pine is a 10-30 ft., picturesque, gnarled evergreen with a compact, globose crown.
+Two-needle pine or pinyon pine is a 10-30 ft., sometimes taller, picturesque, gnarled evergreen with a compact, globose crown.
 Curving, dark-green needles occur in twos.

-Conifer with a rounded or pyramidal shape.
+Size Notes: Up to about 65 feet tall, with a rounded or pyramidal shape.
 The trunk is short and the lower branches often wide spreading.

 Fruit: Scales thick and fleshy when green, reddish brown later 1 - 1 1/2 inches long, slender, in clusters of 2-3, mostly threes